brysonsf/eagles-volleyball-site/README.md

 ## Building

-To create a production version of this app for GitHub Pages:
+To build a production version of this app for GitHub Pages:

 ```bash
 npm run deploy